olgasowlet/To-do-list-React/README.md

-# To do list -vol. React
+# To do list vol. React

 https://olgasowlet.github.io/To-do-list-React/